johnathanchiu/jpeg-compressor/README.md

 Though it is mentioned above, it is not recommended.
 There is no meta data in the bz2 file.
 Furthermore, this algorithm is theoretical, 1. there may be bugs and 2. no OS can unwrap a bz2 file and decompress automatically into a viewable image.
+You need to use the provided decompressor to decode the specific sequence of values.

 Like I mentioned, this is a completely novel compression algorithm.

 # Future Works

-Currently, this program only accepts one quality value.
-Future plans are to enable the user to choose the quality of the photo.
-The algorithm will work using an SSIM metric that gives comparisons on a small partition of the image (Update: This part has been updated, the algorithm only accepts one quality but it chooses the best possible quality in relative to the best compression ratios).
 Novel lossless entropy encoder which outperforms bz2 and gzip to be added as replacement of bz2 also coming soon.
 Paper to how the entire algorithm works will be linked soon!